ASE2019-red/thingy-api-red/README.md

     $ docker-compuse up -d # Starts the three services postgres, influx and api

 ### Production
+The whole stack is automatically deployed to a live server server on each pull request or commit to master

-To use the docker-compose stack in production, run the following:
+To deploy the docker-compose stack manually to production, run the following:

-    $ cd <data-dir-with-dotenv>
+    $ export DOCKER_HOST=ssh://root@{server-ip}
-    $ docker image pull ase2019red/thingy-api-red
+    $ docker stack deploy --compose-file docker-compose-production.yaml thingy-api-red

+You need to have passwordless access on the server (i.e. via key file)

+## Testing
+To run all tests:
-    $ docker-compose -f <path-to-compose-file> up -d
+    $ docker-compose up -d postgres influx
+    $ npm run test

+All tests are automatically run on github for each commit

 ## API
 The definition of the API can be found in the [swagger.yaml](./swagger.yaml) file.
 If the API is running, this definition is displayed at its [root](http://localhost:8000/).